alaskafishcounts/afca-archive-dataset/README.md

 ## 🎯 About This Repository

-This repository contains historical fish count data from the Karluk River monitoring station, operated by the Alaska Department of Fish & Game (ADF&G).
+This repository contains historical year-total fish count data from the Karluk River monitoring station, operated by the Alaska Department of Fish & Game (ADF&G).
 This data represents the earliest recorded fish counts in Alaska and serves as the historical foundation for the Alaska Fish Count App archive section.

+**Note**: Archive dataset files use a simplified year-total format optimized for historical data, containing single annual counts rather than daily breakdowns.

 ### 📋 AFCA Location Codes Framework (Archive: Historical Data)